Transcendence (religion): Christianity

-The Catholic Church, as do other Christian Churches, holds that God transcends all creation.
+The Catholic Church, as do other Christian denominations, holds that God transcends all creation.
 According to Aquinas, "concerning God, we cannot grasp what he is, but only what he is not, and how other beings stand in relation to him."
 Anthropomorphic depictions of God are largely metaphorical and reflect the challenge of "human modes of expression" in attempting to describe the infinite.
 St. Augustine observed "...[I]t is only by the use of such human expressions that Scripture can make its many kinds of readers whom it wants to help to feel, as it were, at home."
 The "sense of transcendence" and therefore, an awareness of the "sacred", is an important component of the liturgy.
-God is recognized as both transcendent and immanent.
+Thus, God is recognized as both transcendent and immanent.

+Trascendence of God is implicitly affirmed by the First Vatican Council's apostolic constitution Dei Filius:

+God's transcendence deals with His impassibility, ineffability, as well as with His immutability and infinity (all what is in the space-time is mutable and finite).

 Islam

 Tawhid is the act of believing and affirming that God (Arabic: Allah) is one and unique (wāḥid).
 The Qur'an asserts the existence of a single and absolute truth that transcends the world; a unique and indivisible being who is independent of the entire creation.
 According to the Qur'an, as mentioned in Surat al-Ikhlas:

 According to Vincent J. Cornell, the Qur'an also provides a monist image of God by describing the reality as a unified whole, with God being a single concept that would describe or ascribe all existing things: "God is the First and the Last, the Outward and the Inward; God is the Knower of everything."
 [Qur'an 57:3] All Muslims have however vigorously criticized interpretations that would lead to a monist view of God for what they see as blurring the distinction between the creator and the creature, and its incompatibility with the radical monotheism of Islam.